pindab0ter/hansvl.nl/content/blog/fish-function-for-webp/index.md

 ---
 title: "Fish function for WebP"
 date: 2023-08-19T10:44:36+02:00
-description: Read this interesting post, it's totally worth it.
+description: "A Fish function to convert images to WebP"
 categories:
   - Byte-sized Brilliance
 tags:
   - Fish
-  - Webp
   - Shell scripting
+  - WebP
 cover:
   src: images/webp-logo.webp
   caption: Logo of the WebP image format
-draft: false
 ---

 When creating this blog I like to convert my images to WebP, as they save a lot of space at little to no quality loss.